Contents

 The Department of Health and Social Care Anti-Fraud Unit (DHSC-AFU) sets the overarching counter fraud policy and strategy across the whole of the health group in England.
 The NHSCFA will be accountable to its Board, which in turn will be accountable to the DHSC-AFU for the delivery of its strategy.

 The NHSCFA’s Organisational Strategy sets out the current plan to tackle fraud and corruption in the NHS and the wider health group.
-Such overriding themes and objectives demand a risk appetite that embraces the taking and effective management of its inherent risks.
+Such overriding themes and objectives demand a risk appetite that embraces the taking and effective management of its inherent risks and opportunities..

-The NHSCFA takes its responsibilities to its stakeholders seriously and regards risk management as both a tool of good management and an important factor in ensuring that the organisation meets its obligations to key stakeholders.
+The NHSCFA takes its responsibilities to its stakeholders seriously and regards risk management as both a tool of good management and an important factor in ensuring the organisation meets its obligations to its partners and key stakeholders.

 The NHSCFA’s Risk Management Policy provides the structural framework to effectively manage its risks.
-The policy looks to maximise opportunities and minimise adverse risks in the organisation’s pursuit of achieving its strategic plan.
-The probability and impact matrix used to calculate risk scores is included at Appendix A.
+The policy looks to maximise opportunities and minimise averse risks in the organisation’s pursuit of achieving its strategic plan.
+The likelihood and impact matrix used to calculate a risk score is shown at Appendix A.

-The NHSCFA Risk Appetite Statement considers the significant strategic corporate risks to which NHSCFA is exposed and the appetite NHSCFA has based on behaviours and decision making.
+NHSCFA’s Risk Appetite Statement considers the significant strategic risk areas that the organisation is exposed to and the appetite level that it is willing to accept based upon its decision making.

 Overall Risk Appetite

-The NHSCFA’s Board, management and staff will have regard to the organisation’s risk appetite in both strategic and operational decision making.
+NHSCFA’s Board, management and staff will have regard to the organisation’s risk appetite both in its strategic and operational decision making.

-Appendix B is a chart based on the HM Treasury’s practitioner’s guide on managing risk appetite, which has been adapted to provide a charted reference of NHSCFA’s risk appetite (adverse, minimalist, cautious, open, hungry) for each of its identified risk aspects.
+The chart at Appendix B is based on the HM Treasury’s practitioner’s guide on managing risk appetite, which has been adapted to provide a charted reference of NHSCFA’s risk appetite (adverse, minimalist, cautious, open, hungry) for each of its identified risk aspects.

 The key challenges in achieving an appropriate balance is to ensure:

-- avoidance of a risk adverse corporate culture which stifles innovation rather than supports it through the correct assessment and management of risks.
+• avoidance of a risk averse corporate culture which stifles innovation rather than supports it through the correct assessment and management of risks.

 Risk Framework